 - Personal instruction by a SAVE Training Officer

-- Participation in three SAVE patrols with SAVE Field Training Officers
+- Participation in seven SAVE patrols with SAVE Field Training Officers

 - Familiarization with RPD's radio dispatch, by observing dispatchers